 According to the International Ecotourism Society, “Voluntourism is the practice of individuals going on a non-paid working holiday for the purpose of volunteering themselves to worthy causes.”

-In 2012, we founded a veterinary-focused volunteer program in South Africa which trained students to help the animals in our community (now called the “Vet Experience Program”).
-After several years, our local animals were showing huge overall improvement and hundreds of volunteers had gained real-world vet experience.
-The concept is simple- animals need help and students need experience, so why shouldn’t students gain experience by helping animals?
+In 2012, we founded a veterinary-focused volunteer program in South Africa which trained students to help the animals in that community (now called the “Vet Experience Program”).
+After several years, the local animals were showing huge overall improvement and hundreds of volunteers had gained real-world vet experience.

 Global Vet Experience